cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ##### Persisted Output

 - The developer can specify a `Secret` where the standard output/error output of the `ExtendedJob` is stored.

 - One secret is created or overwritten per container in the pod.
 The secrets' names are `<namePrefix>-<containerName>`.

-- The only supported output type currently is json with a flat structure, i.e. all values being string values.
+- The only supported output type currently is JSON with a flat structure, i.e. all values being string values.

 - **Note:** Output of previous runs is overwritten.